top of page

 • Maths Champions | ENSFC

 Liverpool City Region and Beyond Early Years Stronger Practice Hub Hub Home Events Newsletters Blogs Programmes Documents Subscribe Childminders Recruitment Maths Champions As part of NDNA's recruitment of settings for the Maths Champions programme, we are holding a number of information sessions.
 Led by our team of expert Early Years Advisors, these sessions will provide a comprehensive explanation of the programme, the eligibility criteria for settings to take part, and the commitment involved.
 There is also an opportunity for settings to ask direct questions to the Early Years Advisors, followed by clear instructions of next steps and how to sign up.
-Strategic Partners Stronger Practice Hub Privacy Notice
+Maths Champions Information Sessions - NDNA Strategic Partners Stronger Practice Hub Privacy Notice

 bottom of page